 Voice Disorders

-Performance Medicine pioneers in vocal physiotherapy, we understand the vocal disorders and treat them with the same expertise we apply to everything else.
+Performance Medicine is a pioneer in vocal physiotherapy, understanding voice disorders and treating them with the same expertise we apply to everything else.

 Common Voice Disorders are;